cran-task-views/Cluster/Cluster.md

     `r pkg("BayesLCA")` allows to fit Bayesian LCA models employing the EM algorithm, Gibbs sampling or variational Bayes methods.
+-   Package `r pkg("Rmfrac")` provides tools to perform hierarchical and k-means clustering of realizations of stochastic processes and time series based on their estimated Hurst functions.
 -   Package `r pkg("RPMM")` fits recursively partitioned mixture models for Beta and Gaussian Mixtures.
 This is a model-based clustering algorithm that returns a hierarchy of classes, similar to